CrowdStrike/azure-eventhub-logscale-ingester/README.md

 # CrowdStrike LogScale ingester for Event Hubs

-Event Hubs are data/event investers which can be integrated with functions and services (Azure internal and external).
+Event Hubs are data/event ingesters which can be integrated with functions and services (Azure internal and external).
 As Event Hubs are often used as temporary storage of data/events, we can utilize Azure Logic Apps to forward the data/events to CrowdStrike LogScale for storage, analytics, or other purposes.
 ## Set Up ##